djmillsuk/homeassistant-pettracer/README.md

 6. Click **Add**.
 7. Close the modal, find **PetTracer** in the list, and click **Download**.
 8. Restart Home Assistant.
+9. See the configuration section of this readme

 ## Configuration